rebelsky/sams-assorted-musings-reflections/index-by-topic.md

 and my knowledge is clearly incomplete.
 I remain frustrated by many issues in the situation, but I don't think it's appropriate to keep my essay up.

+Essay #102 was about a 'blog post by Doug Cutchins.
+Doug has taken down his post.
+I think it is appropriate that I also take down my response.

 Essay #142 was about Web accessibility, focusing on a particular Web site.
 My critiques, while accurate, were not appropriate, particularly given